lennygir/polito-se2-23-02-thesis/README.md

   }
   ```
 - PATCH `/api/applications/:id`
-  - accept or reject a specific application
-  - if the application is accepted
-  - all the pending applications of that student are removed
-  - all the pending applications for that thesisi are rejected
+  - accept or reject a specific application.
+If the application is accepted, all the pending applications of that student are removed, and all the pending applications for that proposal are rejected
   - request body content example
   ```
   {
-    "id":2
-    "proposal_id": 8,
-    "student_id": "s309618",
     "state": "pending"
   }
   ```